Top Chef: Seattle

 Top Chef: Seattle is the tenth season of the American reality television series Top Chef.
-The season was announced on September 19, 2012, and premiered on November 7, 2012.
+The season premiered on November 7, 2012.
 The competition was initially filmed in Seattle, Washington before moving to Juneau, Alaska for three episodes, and then concluding in Los Angeles, California.
 Top Chef: Last Chance Kitchen, the web series introduced in the previous season which puts the eliminated contestants against each other in head-to-head challenges to battle for a chance to re-enter the main competition, also returned.
 The winner continued to compete in the season finale.
 In addition, viewers could vote each week for chefs eliminated from the Last Chance Kitchen to move on in the "Save a Chef" competition.
 The winner of the final vote was "saved", and earned a spot in the final round of the Last Chance Kitchen.
 In the season finale, Kristen Kish was declared the winner over runner-up Brooke Williamson.
 Sheldon Simeon was voted Fan Favorite.

 Contestants

-The cast of the tenth season of Top Chef initially consisted of 21 contestants.
+The cast of Top Chef: Seattle initially consisted of 21 contestants.
 After the qualifying challenges in the first episode, the pool of chefs was narrowed down to 15.
-Former Top Chef competitors Josie Smith-Malave (Top Chef: Los Angeles), Chris "CJ" Jacobson (Top Chef: Miami), and Stefan Richter (Top Chef: New York) joined the competition during the second episode.
+Former Top Chef competitors Josie Smith-Malave, Chris "CJ" Jacobson, and Stefan Richter joined the competition during the second episode.

 Eliminated in qualifying rounds

-Top 18

-Stephanie Cmar returned to compete in Top Chef: New Orleans.
+Jorel Pierce returned as Jennifer Jasinski's sous chef on the fifth season of Top Chef Masters.
+Stephanie Cmar returned to compete in Top Chef: New Orleans and Top Chef: All-Stars L.A..

+Top 15

 Kristen Kish and Brooke Williamson later competed in Top Chef Duels.
 Williamson, Sheldon Simeon, and John Tesar returned for Top Chef: Charleston.
-Cmar returned again for Top Chef: All-Stars L.A.
+Kish took over hosting duties for Padma Lakshmi following Top Chef: World All-Stars.
+Outside of Top Chef, Kish also competed on the fourth season of The Traitors.